sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.13">

 The [application configuration](../../developers/configuration/application/index.html) file allows you to specify preload scripts for an application.
-The preload scripts will be executed before the actual web app is loaded.
+The preload scripts will be executed before the actual web app is loaded and before each `<iframe>` on the page.
 Use the `"preloadScripts"` array of the `"details"` top-level key in the application configuration file to define the scripts and they will be executed in the specified order.
 This allows for easily injecting Glue42 functionality into third-party web applications over which you have little to no control.

 The following example demonstrates defining two preload scripts by providing their respective URLs: